 Each year, a chapter that demonstrates outstanding leadership and commitment to science education and promoting science literacy is recognized for its achievements.
 The winning chapter will receive a $400 cash prize as well as an $850 travel stipend for the faculty adviser to attend the ASBMB Annual Meeting.
 Apply online through the ASBMB Annual Meeting website.
 Application deadline for this award is February 19, 2016.
 The award will be presented at the 2016 ASBMB Annual Meeting in San Diego, CA.

 ASBMB provides funding for each Student Chapters region to hold a small scientific meeting aimed at bringing students and faculty together and highlighting research projects.
 Each region is eligible for one Regional Meeting Award in the amount of $600.
 Applications are accepted by September 15 of each year.
 Please submit your application to Andrea Anastasio at firstname.lastname@example.org.

 This is a $50-$100 cash award presented to high school science students who demonstrate outstanding achievement in biochemistry and molecular biology research.
 Student Chapters regions may apply for this award on a rolling basis.
 Each region is eligible for 10 Science Fair Awards each year.

 The purpose of this award is to provide support for undergraduate students conducting summer research projects.
 The amount of each award is $1,000.
 Each Student Chapters region may apply for up to two awards per year.
-Applications for 2016 will be accepted beginning in January 2016.
+Applications due by March 4, 2016.